 We can’t talk about food on the go without talking about Arabic bread.
 Made in brick ovens and served at nearly every meal, Arabs use it for dipping, making delicious sandwiches, and even as the base for some meals such as msakhan.

-“There’s a shawirmaa joint about two blocks from here.
-I don’t know what it is but I wanna try it.”
-After saving the world from alien invaders, even Iron Man/Tony Stark couldn’t wait to try shawerma.
+“There’s a shawarma joint about two blocks from here.
+I don’t know what it is but I wanna try it.” .
+After saving the world from alien invaders, even Iron Man/Tony Stark couldn’t wait to try shawarma.
 And who could blame him?
 That big skewered pile of lamb, beef, or chicken (sometimes all three) placed on a spit and covered with special spices before it’s slowly roasted over an open flame, then ever so delicately sliced into tender shavings and wrapped into a sandwich along with tahini, hummus and pickled vegetables is an on the go meal fit for any superhero or citizen.

 We’ve all heard of Sheesh kabaab before we came to the Middle East, but I guarantee you’ve never had shish kabob like those made in Arabic speaking countries.
 Also known as lahm mashawi, shish kabobs are marinated cubed lamb or beef and vegetables (onions, tomatoes, green peppers) placed on long skewers and grilled over an open flame.
-As with most foods, it is usually served with Arabic bread.
+Likewise, as with most Arabic foods, it is usually served with Arabic bread.

 Kind of like a hamburger (or lamb burger) on a stick, Kufta kabaab is basically a shish kabob that has been ground up and mixed with onions, parsley and spices such as all spice, cumin, cinnamon, salt and pepper.
 It is then wrapped around a skewer and grilled or broiled, and of course served with Arabic bread and hummus.